GEHA Home Health Care in SW Fort Worth/Burleson, TX

 What does GEHA stand for?

 GEHA stands for Government Employees Health Association.
-It is a non-profit association founded in 1937 that provides health and dental insurance plans to federal employees, federal retirees, and their eligible family members through the Federal Employees Health Benefits (FEHB) Program.
+It is a non-profit association founded in 1937 that provides health and dental insurance plans to federal employees, federal retirees, and their eligible family members through the Federal Employees Health Benefits (FEHB) Program administered by the U.S. Office of Personnel Management.

 Who is GEHA affiliated with?